bool IsNull { get; set; }

 {

-// Proceed with using the property value
+// Proceed with operations on the property

 }